-Show your pooch how much you love them with these Peanut Butter Pumpkin Dog Treats.
-They’re full of dog-healthy ingredients and dogs drool over them!
+Show your pooch how much you love them with these Peanut Butter Pumpkin Dog Treats!

-Baking goodies are for more than just humans — these Peanut Butter Pumpkin Dog Treats are a great way to spoil your doggos while having fun in the kitchen!
-These cookies are healthy for canines, only take a handful of pantry staples, and dogs drool for them!
+Baked goodies are for more than just humans -- these Peanut Butter Pumpkin Dog Treats are a great way to spoil your doggos while having fun in the kitchen!
+These homemade dog treats are healthy for canines, only take a handful of pantry staples, and dogs drool for them!

 Well, the baking has continued, folks!
 Chest freezers are still sold out for a 40-mile radius around here, though, and couldn't run enough marathons to make use of all my baking "fuel."

 A couple of days ago I went back to the baking drawing board-- brainstorming "who" I can bake for other than the two of us.

 Then I look down to see Allie begging for my food at my feet.
 I had my answer.

 After all, I have my peanut butter dog treat recipe but they're definitely a more relaxed, drop cookie style recipe.
 I've always wanted to play around with a cutout dog cookie recipe for Allie, but haven't had the time.

 And time I now have and am actively looking to fill, so I began playing around with a recipe on Saturday.

 Being that I mysteriously have 3 cans of pumpkin (🤔) and have a large jar of peanut butter remaining from a Costco haul -- from what seems like a lifetime ago -- I got to work creating a cookie with two of Allie's favorite foods.